marc-campbell/nicedishy/CONTRIBUTING.md

 ## Deploy the table schema to timescale

 ```
+create table session (
+  id text not null primary key,
+  user_id text not null,
+  expire_at timestamptz not null,
+  access_token text not null
+);

+create table oauth_state (
+  id text not null primary key,
+  created_at timestamptz not null,
+  next text not null
+);

+create table google_user (
+  id text not null primary key,
+  email_address text not null,
+  avatar_url text not null,
+  created_at timestamptz not null,
+  last_login_at timestamptz not null
+);

+create table dishy (
+  id text not null primary key,
+  user_id text not null,
+  created_at timestamptz not null,
+  name text not null,
+  last_metric_at timestamptz
+);

+create table dishy_token (
+  token_sha text not null primary key,
+  dishy_id text not null
+);

 create table dishy_data (
   time timestamptz not null,
   dishy_id text not null,